How to travel to Eritrea in 2024

 1 USD = 15 ERN

-Things, however, have changed and this black market has been eradicated so, today, you can only change in some Governmental offices named Himbol.
+This black market, however, was eradicated and, today, you can only change in those Government-run offices named Himbol.
 Both USD and € are accepted.

 How much does it cost to travel in Eritrea?